ShadowMatrix01/3-2-1-Sync-Done-/3-2-1-Sync-Done/ReadMe.md

 ### Check if local notifications, Discord Webhook, and VirusTotal API are working as intended, MODE C.

 Mode C allows you to check before running the program if everything is setup correctly.
-Mode C only requires two arguments, which are --source and --mode "3B".
+Mode C only requires two arguments, which are --source and --mode "C".
 However, unlike the other modes, source should be an empty string "" since the program does not require a path to verify program functionality.
 To run this mode, simply enter the following into your terminal:

 #### Windows
 Run this command: **python main-control.py --source "" --mode "C"**